Vehicle license plates of the United States: Examples

 One example of a specialty license plate was a plate issued in 1987 by the state of Florida to commemorate the Space Shuttle Challenger disaster.
 Proceeds benefit the Astronauts Memorial Foundation, and funded the construction and maintenance of the Space Mirror Memorial at the Kennedy Space Center Visitor Complex in Merritt Island, Florida.
 The current version of the plate, and the second revision since its inception, introduced in 2004, commemorates both Challenger and Columbia.
 It remained the most popular of all of Florida's specialty plates until it was overtaken by a plate to support the critically endangered Florida panther.
 In 2006, it was outsold by a plate for the University of Florida.
-Florida currently offers 122 specialty plates, more than any other state, while other states offer only a few.
+Florida currently offers 122 specialty plates, but Texas leads the nation in specialty plates with 360 designs followed by Virginia with 340.

 There also exist standard-issue specialty plates.
 For instance, a number of states issued plates recognizing the U.S. Bicentennial in 1976.
 Several states have also issued plates commemorating milestones in their own state, such as when, in 1998, Alaska celebrated the Centennial of the Klondike Gold Rush with new license plates showing prospectors on the trail to the Yukon.
 Tennessee commemorated its 1996 bicentennial celebration by issuing standard plates labelled "BicenTENNial" in the place of the state's name; these plates remained standard issue until 2001, five years after the celebration had ended.
 States often issue plates with their motto or slogan, such as North Carolina's "First in Flight" and Ohio's "Birthplace of Aviation".
 These are arguably also general commemorative items.
 By law, all plates issued in Alabama must contain the words "Heart of Dixie" inside a small heart symbol.
 Over the years, due to sensitivities over the word "Dixie", the symbol (which currently resides in white letters inside a red heart) has been shrunken to the minimum size.
 In protest, proponents of the "Heart of Dixie" slogan often buy third-party decals with the slogan in much larger text, placing them over the current "Stars Fell On" slogan at the top of the plates.